Pontyclun FC

 It is not certain where the Club played its earliest home games – it may have been at Talygarn – but there is documentary evidence that Ivor Park became the home ground in 1920 when Wyndham Damer Clark, formerly of Talygarn House, gave the Club preferential use of the land as a football field.

-A former Welsh international, Keith Pontin, had his first taste of football as a junior at the Club and also made a contribution at senior level when he played out his “twilight” years at Ivor Park.
+Pontyclun-born Keith Pontin (1956-2020) had his first taste of football as a junior at the Club before moving on to play for Cardiff City, Merthyr Tydful and Barry Town.
+He also made a contribution at senior level when he played out his “twilight” years at Ivor Park.

 More information about the club can be found at the club’s website here